 All children have the opportunity of one full term of whole class ensemble tuition.
-The available instruments are djembe drums, steel pans, ukuleles, recorders, pocket trumpets and c-pitched clarinets.
+The instruments include ukuleles, djembe drums, pocket trumpets, mini melodeons and mini samba.

 All children have the opportunity to learn brass instruments or guitar, ukulele, piano or drum kit on an individual basis with the visiting peripatetic music teacher.
 They also play in a school band and take part in instrumental performances throughout the year.

 The curriculum provides regular opportunities for children to sing together and to perform to an audience as well as listen to and appraise a range of musical styles and genres.

 Children will use the key enquiry skills and musical vocabulary to deepen their understanding and enjoyment.

 From Key Stage 2, all children experience reading music on a stave, whether in singing or through instrumental work.

 In addition to Whole Class Ensemble Tuition (WCET), the school uses the Charanga Music School scheme to provide structure, breadth of coverage and progression across EYFS, Key Stage 1 and Key Stage 2.